basarunalan/Flight-Management-System-/README.md

 Flight Management System exists to ensure the domestic and international control of aircraft pilots and other people and to organize regular.

 It works with Dijkstra Algorithm.

+There is also ticket sales part in main menu.